The tree

 PLANWhen you know roughly what, but not how.

-Plan pays for itself the most often.
+Plan is the move that pays for itself most often.
 The model proposes an approach; you push back on bad assumptions; you converge; then code gets written.
 Much cheaper to revise a paragraph than a refactor.

 From the wild